ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 ## When to write Bindings

-Based on the goals above, you should decided, whether it is possible to write a binding for the C high-level API while preserving the goals.
+Based on the goals above, you should decide, whether it is possible to write a binding for the C high-level API while preserving the goals.

 If you decide to write a binding, proceed with this tutorial.